JusticeRage/freedomfighting/README.md

 - ```client_crt``` should contain the contents of ```client.crt```.
 - ```server_crt``` should contain the contents of ```server.crt```.

 That's it, no more editing required.
-The

 ### Setting up the listener